Annual leave (also known as holiday pay) allows an employee to be paid while having time off from work.

 - unpaid parental leave.

-The Australian Government's Paid Parental Leave Scheme is not considered to be paid leave.
-An employee does not accumulate annual leave while being paid by the Paid Parental Leave Scheme.
+The Australian Government's Paid Parental Leave Scheme isn't considered to be paid leave.
+An employee doesn't accumulate annual leave while being paid by the Paid Parental Leave Scheme if the person is taking unpaid leave from their employer at this time.